thoth-station/adviser/docs/source/prescription.rst

       name: flask                                   # Mandatory, name of the package for which pseudonym should be registered.
       version: '>1.0,<=1.1.0'                       # Version specifier for which the pseudonym should be run.
 If not provided, defaults to any version.
       index_url: 'https://pypi.org/simple'          # Package source index for which the pseudonym should be run.
 If not provided, defaults to any index.
 Can be negated using "not".
+      develop: false                                # If specified, match development or not development dependencies.
   run:
     log:                                            # Optional text printed to logs when the unit gets called.
       message: "Some text printed to log on pipeline unit run."